frankverhoeven/fv-code-highlighter/readme.txt

 Q: Can this plugin be used to highlight code in comments?
 A: Yes!
 Using the [code][/code] tags in comments will work.
 Even bbPress topics/replies are supported.

+Q: My PHP code is not highlighted correctly?
+A: With version 2.0 and up, it is required to start PHP code with PHP tags (<?php, <?=)

 Q: I have a great idea for this plugin, could I make a suggestion?
 A: Sure you can!
 [Let me know about it](https://frankverhoeven.me/forums/forum/fv-code-highlighter/feature-requests/).